PersistenceKeys[undefined]

 Optional array of property names to create a composite index

-View Source model/decorators.ts, line 34
+View Source model/indexing.ts, line 44

 A decorator function that can be applied to a class property